10 Must-Try Icelandic Foods

 10. Snúður

-Ending our list on something sweet, Snúður, an Icelandic cinnamon roll.
+Ending our list with something sweet, Snúður, an Icelandic cinnamon roll.
 Sold in most bakeries, cafes and supermarkets, this little roll is the perfect snack to take on an adventure or to enjoy with a cup of coffee.
 Across the capital city, you can find many bakeries putting their own twist on the classic.
 To maximise the sweetness and flavour, your Snúður can be covered in chocolate or icing.
 A perfect treat for a day of adventuring.